vinyashegde/shorto_url_shorter/README.md

  Create and share short links on one click

-🔒Everything is safe - We don't ask for unnecessary permissions or track the users while using the extension)
+🔒Everything is safe - We don't ask for unnecessary permissions or track the users while using the extension :)

 List of features available